 Are you a Great Strategist like Eisenhower, Patton, or Montgomery??
 Or could YOU have done better??
 Now you can find out by stepping into the thrill and excitement of some of history's greatest events!!
 "Crusade in Europe" and "Decision in the Desert", from MicroProse, take you there - from D-Day, to the "Battle of the Bulge", to El Alamein.
-All the "Command Series" products provide challenge and excitement in historically accurate and excite play create a survival play create a survival policy for the survival play create a survival play create and easy to play strategic simulations.
+All the "Command Series" products provide challenge and excitement in historically accurate and easy to play strategic simulations.
 And, Best of All, you'll be in the thick of the action in minutes even if you have never played a strategic simulation before!!

+in minutes even if you have never played a strategic simulation before!!
 "Command Series" simulations require both careful strategic thinking and fast responses to rapidly changing battlefield conditions.
 These simulations occur in accelerated real time, with action taking place continuously-just like real battles!!
 No slow plodding action here!!
 These outstanding simulations feature colorful animated graphics, great sound effects, and a new, quick and easy-to-use command system to enter commands using a joystick or the keyboard.
 "Command Series" simulations allow solo play from either side's perspective or exciting direct competition between two opposing Generals.
 The computer handles all the rules, provides play balancing, and even the ability to change sides in the middle of the game!
 Other features include multiple scenarios from a single screen mission to an in-depth campaign using a ten-screen scrolling map, strategic maps, game save, and a unique "flashback" function.